 “They are not fighting the government, they have no forces, they are still suspects,” Ateny said.

-The failure of peace talks so far has frustrated Western backers of the world’s youngest country who are pressing both sides to lay down their weapons.
+The so-far futile peace talks have frustrated Western backers of the world’s youngest country who are pressing both sides to honour a January ceasefire deal.

 The United States, Britain, European Union and Norway on Wednesday threatened targeted sanctions against the warring sides in South Sudan, which declared independence from Sudan in 2011 but has been plagued by disorder since.